python-gino/gino/README.rst

    user = await gino.first(query)
    user_id = await gino.scalar(query)

-If the database pool is created by ``db.create_pool``, then such API are also available on pool object and connection objects:
+If the database pool is created by ``db.create_pool``, then such APIs are also available on the pool object and connection objects:

 .. code-block:: python